HL7/phd/src/pagecontent/ProfileConsumers.md

 Measurement values that fall into this category are mapped to an Observation following the Phd Bits Enumeration Observation profile.
 An Observation following this profile is indicated by an Observation.meta.profile entry containing "http://hl7.org/fhir/uv/phd/StructureDefinition/PhdBitsEnumerationObservation".

 Each event or state is reported in a component element.
 The Observation.component.code will be the ASN1ToHL7 code indicating what the state or event is.
 The value of the state or event will be in an Observation.component.valueCodeableConcept entry using the V2 binary code system.
 It should be noted that 'state' values must be reported for either state.
-It is as important know whether the door is opened or closed.
+It is as important to know whether the door is opened or closed.
 Events are only required to be reported when they happen.

 Implementers should not make any assumption about the state assignment.
 For example, to assume that 'something opened' is signified by a "Y" can lead to misinterpretation.
 The monitor specification may have been designed with the idea that everything closed was the desired state and signified it with "Y".
 The ASN1ToHL7 code system will have the assignment and readers will need to examine it.